hackoregon/btc-backend/README.md

 ----------------------------------------------
 The scraper
 ----------------------------------------------
-We have a scraper and data cleaning infrastructure to get data from the Oregon Secretary of State's website (ORESTAR).
+We have a scraper and data cleaning infrastructure to import data from the Oregon Secretary of State website (ORESTAR).
 The data cleaning consists of R and python scripts orchestrated by a central bash script.
 The scraper is built with bash scripts and node.js.